Independent Labour Party: Background

 Other socialist intellectuals, despite not sharing the concept of class struggle were nonetheless frustrated with the ideology and institutions of the Liberal Party and the secondary priority which it appeared to give to its working-class candidates.
 Out of these ideas and activities came a new generation of activists, including Keir Hardie, a Scot who had become convinced of the need for independent labour politics while working as a Gladstonian Liberal and trade union organiser in the Lanarkshire coalfield.
 Working with SDF members such as Henry Hyde Champion and Tom Mann he was instrumental in the foundation of the Scottish Labour Party in 1888.

-In 1890, the United States imposed a tariff on foreign cloth which led to a general cut in wages throughout the British textile industry.
+In 1890, the United States imposed a tariff on foreign cloth; this led to a general cut in wages throughout the British textile industry.
 There followed a strike in Bradford, the Manningham Mills strike, which produced as a by-product the Bradford Labour Union, an organisation which sought to function politically independently of either major political party.
 This initiative was replicated by others in Colne Valley, Halifax, Huddersfield and Salford.
 Such developments showed that working-class support for separation from the Liberal Party was growing in strength.

 Further arguments for the formation of a new party were to be found in Robert Blatchford's newspaper The Clarion, founded in 1891, and in Workman's Times, edited by Joseph Burgess.
 The latter collected some 3,500 names of those in favour of creating a party of labour independent from the existing political organisations.

-In the 1892 general election, held in July, three working men were elected without support from the Liberals, Keir Hardie in South West Ham, John Burns in Battersea, and Havelock Wilson in Middlesbrough, the last of whom actually faced Liberal opposition.
+At the 1892 general election, held in July, three working men were elected without support from the Liberals: Keir Hardie in West Ham South, John Burns in Battersea, and Havelock Wilson in Middlesbrough, the last of whom actually faced Liberal opposition.
 Hardie owed nothing to the Liberal Party for his election, and his critical and confrontational style in Parliament caused him to emerge as a national voice of the labour movement.